Figure 5-1. The MAX operating as a Frame Relay concentrator

 For information on setting up a redirect connection in a Frame Relay user profile, see Configuring a Frame Relay redirect connection.

-Configuring a RADIUS Frame Relay profile
+Table 5-1.
+Frame Relay profile attributes

 Dialout-Framed-User